 Setting Up The Brooder Box

 The first home the chicks come home to is called a brooder box.
-The box does not have to be anything fancy, in fact many people use an inexpensive plastic storage box.
+The box does not have to be anything fancy.
+In fact, many people use inexpensive plastic storage boxes.
 These storage boxes come in varying sizes and are sold in many stores.
-Do not use the lid unless you cut out a sizable area for appropriate air flow.
+Do not use the lid unless you cut out a sizable area for appropriate airflow.
 The bedding should be pine shavings.
 Newspaper can be slippery footing for little chicks and lead to a condition called splay legs.
-An alternate floor covering is rubber shelf liner.
+An alternate floor covering is a rubber shelf liner.

 The brooder will also need a heat source.
 The most common item for warmth is a heat lamp hanging over the brooder.
 Raising and lowering the heat lamp will adjust the temperature in the brooder.
 If your chicks are huddled together, they are cold and need the lamp lowered.
 Seeing the chicks hanging near the outer edges of the brooder means the heat is too high and you can raise the heat lamp higher to cool the brooder temperature.
 When a heat lamp is too risky for you, try the Brinsea indoor chick and duckling brooders.

 Finish outfitting your brooder box with a feeder and water fount.
 These are commonly available where chicks are sold.
 Choose a chick starter ration.
 This feed is formulated to provide the growing chicks with all the nutrients they need.
 Starter ration is a combination of grains in small particle size, easy for the small chicks to ingest.
 Chicks will eat a starter ration until 16 to 20 weeks of age when they switch to a layer feed formula.
 After the first few days, if the chicks are eating well, you can supplement with small amounts of fresh or dried herbs, or scrambled eggs.
 The treats and supplements should not interfere with the chicks eating enough of the chick starter.
 Make sure the chicks have feed and fresh water at all times.